BISC SOAR 2015

 To register for BISC SOAR 2015, use the online registration form to indicate which day you wish to attend and any special needs that you may have.

-No need to worry if you were unable to attend SOAR!
-Check out the Schedule & Presentation Recordings page which will provide you with a schedule of what happened at SOAR, as well as links to all presentations made at SOAR.
-You can also check out the Resources page, which will provide you with faculty-specific resources, as well as information from campus partners who were present at SOAR on adjusting to university life and new academic challenges, and links to information on course selection and the registration process.
+If you are unable to attend BISC SOAR, please check out the Schedule & Presentation Recordings page at the end of July, once BISC SOAR is over.
+This page will provide you with a schedule of what happened at SOAR, as well as links to all presentations made at SOAR.
+You can also check out the Resources page, which will provide you with information from campus partners who were present at SOAR on adjusting to university life and new academic challenges, and links to information on course selection and the registration process.

 Still stuck?
 Email your questions or concerns about SOAR to firstname.lastname@example.org or give us a call at 613-533-2539.